Legal

 Terms of Service

 Plain-English summary.
-These Terms set out the contract between you and Mando Network Limited.
-We hold your money in a safeguarded bank account separate from our own.
-We protect your data, we never lend your money out, we settle payments in pounds sterling, and we operate under the laws of England and Wales and the rules of the Financial Conduct Authority.
+These Terms set out the contract between you and Mando Systems Ltd for use of the Mando software platform.
+Mando Network is not a bank: we do not hold customer money ourselves.
+Payment processing, card issuance, and money safeguarding are provided by an authorised UK Electronic Money Institution under the Electronic Money Regulations 2011 — see our Regulatory Information.
+We protect your data, we settle payments in pounds sterling, and we operate under the laws of England and Wales.
 If you disagree with anything below, do not open an account.

 1. Parties, Definitions and Structure

-These terms and conditions (the "Terms") form the framework contract (within the meaning of regulation 40 of the Payment Services Regulations 2017, "PSRs 2017") between:
+These terms and conditions (the "Terms") form the contract for use of the Mando software platform between:

-- Mando Network Limited (referred to as "Mando", "we", "us" or "our"), a company incorporated in England and Wales, trading under the Mando Network brand and providing regulated payment services to consumers and businesses in the United Kingdom through the website at mando.network; and
+• Mando Systems Ltd (referred to as "Mando", "we", "us" or "our"), a company incorporated in England and Wales under Company No. 17168657, trading under the Mando Network brand and providing regulated payment services to consumers and businesses in the United Kingdom through the website at mando.network; and

 In these Terms the following expressions have the meanings given below: